splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/config-k8s-for-java.rst

 You've now configured your Kubernetes environment by starting your Kubernetes cluster, creating a namespace for your application, and configuring the values.yaml file.

-Next, we'll install the Splunk Distribution of OpenTelemetry Collector using Helm.
+Next, install the Splunk Distribution of OpenTelemetry Collector using Helm.
 See :ref:`deploy-collector-k8s-java` to continue.